LSEG-API-Samples/Article.RTH.Go.REST.rthrest/README.md

 	return json.Marshal(_TickHistoryMarketDepthExtractionRequest(r))
 }
 ```
 This marshaller uses reflection to get the value from **odata** tag, and set the value back to **Metadata** field.
-It also defines a new type (**_TickHistoryMarketDepthExtractionRequest**) as an alias for the marshaled type.
-After setting the value in the **Metadata** field, it casts the marshaled type to the new type and calls the **json.Marshal** function on this new type.
+It also defines a new type (**_TickHistoryMarketDepthExtractionRequest**) as an alias type for the marshaled type.
+After setting the value in the **Metadata** field, it casts the marshaled type to the new type and passes this new type as an argument to **json.Marshal** function.
 Thus, the default marshaller of this new type will be used to marshal the data.
-This prevents the recursive call on this same custom marshaller.
+This method is used to prevent the recursive call to the same custom marshaller of **TickHistoryMarketDepthExtractionRequest** type.

 The following code shows how to use this user-defined type and marshaller to encode JSON object.